Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Humidifiers are designed to increase the relative humidity in your home.
 However, it’s easy to take it too far and sometimes exceed the recommended levels, especially if the humidifier doesn’t have a built-in humidistat.
 Therefore, it’s essential to continually monitor the humidity levels with a hygrometer when operating a humidifier at home.

-Your itchy, flaky skin and dry eyes when indoor humidity is under 30% aren’t fun.
+You could experience itchy, flaky skin and dry eyes when indoor humidity is under 30%, which isn’t fun.

-People may crank up a humidifier to counteract these occurrences and improve their indoor environment.
-If they opt for a powerful large room humidifier, it’s easy to increase the moisture levels.
+People may crank up a humidifier to counteract the lack of ambient humidity and improve their indoor environment.
+If they opt for a powerful large room humidifier, it’s easy to over-increase the moisture levels.

-However, allowing a humidifier to operate 24/7 at full blast will unleash copious amounts of water into your indoor air.
-Furniture, carpet, walls, and floors may become wet from excessive moisture.
+However, allowing a humidifier to operate 24/7 at full blast will unleash copious amounts of water vapor into your indoor air.
+Furniture, carpets, walls, and floors may become wet from excessive moisture.
 Relative humidity could quickly skyrocket above 70%.

 Poor Cleaning and Maintenance of a Humidifier Can Cause Mold in Your Home

 Mold flourishes in places that are dark, damp, and warm.
-The inner chambers of a working humidifier often fit this description.
+The water reservoir of a working humidifier often fits this description.

-This is true if you don’t run your filled humidifier frequently—or clean it regularly.
-Then, days-old stagnant water inside the machine provides a perfect breeding ground for microorganisms.
+It is true that if you don’t run your filled humidifier frequently—or clean it regularly, mold will form.
+Days-old stagnant water inside the machine provides a perfect breeding ground for microorganisms.

-When mold lives in your humidifier, it will eventually be carried by water vapor or droplets into your home’s airspace during the normal operation of the device.
-There it will remain where it can jeopardize your health.
+When mold lives in your humidifier, the mold spores will be carried by water vapor or droplets into your home’s airspace during the normal operation of the device.
+This spreads mold to surfaces where it can jeopardize your health.

 Fortunately, there are ways to minimize the likelihood of these mold-friendly conditions in your humidifier from ever occurring (see below).